User-centric Performance Optimization with Remote Radio Head Cooperation in C-RAN: Introduction

 \IEEEPARstart{C}{loud} radio access network (C-RAN) enables virtualization of functionalities of base stations by centrally managing a ``cloud'' that is responsible for signal processing and coordination of geographically distributed remote radio heads (RRHs)~\cite{EricssonAB:2015tv}.
 The baseband units (BBUs) that are separately located in base stations under the traditional cellular network architecture, are centrally deployed in BBU pools in the cloud in the C-RAN architecture.
 The centralization of signal processing enables coordination among RRHs.
 This facilitates the implementation of coordinated multipoint transmission (CoMP) for improving spectrum efficiency~\cite{Peng:2015bx}.
 The quality of service (QoS) may thus be enhanced by squeezing more out of the spectrum~\cite{EricssonAB:2015tv,Peng:2015bx}.

 For the upcoming 5G, the concept of \textit{user-centric operation}~\cite{7411348,7880689,QoE-fairness,7462488} has been drawing attention recently.
 The paradigm of \textit{user-centric C-RAN} targets enhancing the quality of experience (QoE), which looks outward from the end-user.
 Whether or not the performance benefits from utilizing more resource is up to the type of service in use.
 For example, video and audio streaming, email and file transfers, or VoIP, all have different levels of sensitivities to network QoS metrics (e.g. throughput, delay, or packet loss) that are influenced by resource allocation.
-From the user-centric viewpoint, resource management based on user groups with respect to service type is more rationale compared to simply allocating network resource subject to the QoS fairness~\cite{qos,QoE-def,QoE-fairness}.
+Compared to allocating network resource purely subject to the QoS fairness \cite{qos,QoE-def,QoE-fairness}, from the user-centric viewpoint, it is more rationale to allocate resource based on user groups of different service types.
 In this context, \textit{optimizing the capacity for a specific target group of UEs} becomes relevant.

 Resource allocation in user-centric C-RAN faces more challenges compared to the traditional long-term evolution (LTE) cellular networks.
 First, as CoMP is assumed to be put in use by default under the C-RAN architecture, the network becomes more connected, resulting in more complex coupling relations between the network elements.
 The network performance is also affected by selecting the serving RRHs for user equipments (UEs), i.e., CoMP selection.
 Given this background, the paper targets jointly optimizing CoMP selection and resource allocation in order to increase the capacity for \textit{any target group of users} in C-RAN.